menu icon

 Now the fun part, filling the tartlets.
 The possibilities for mini tarts are absolutely endless!

-The most common is pastry cream and mini fruit tarts such as strawberry or apple.
+The most common is vanilla pastry cream and mini fruit tarts such as strawberry or apple.
 These are delicious and so easy!

 Making Ahead and Storing